 Often long-standing problems are blamed on ‘ground water’ or ‘rising damp’.
-In our experience, these are normally well know problems and not something that starts all of a sudden for no reason, particularly in the modern constion of homes.
+In our experience, these are normally well known problems and not something that starts all of a sudden for no reason, particularly in the construction of modern homes.

 Main causes of leaks incorrectly identified as damp: